xljiulang/CYarp/README.md

 CYarp-TargetUri: {Access Uri of target httpServer}
 ```

-If the server authentication passes, it will respond with a `101` status code, and if the identity authentication fails, it will respond with a `401` status code.
-In addition, the response may also carry the Set-Cookie response header.
+If the server authentication passes, it will respond with a `101` status code; if identity authentication fails, it will respond with a `401` status code.
+The response may also include a Set-Cookie header.

 ```
 HTTP/1.1 101 Switching Protocols